What counselling can help with:

 (Rogers, 1961, p.32)

-My main areas of experience and interest, working with clients who are experiencing:
+My main areas of experience and interest are working with clients who are experiencing:

 loss and bereavement

-death of a loved one, plus secondary losses of your ‘cheer leader’ and companion, changing roles and responsibilities, reduced sense of safety and confidence
+death of a loved one, plus secondary losses of your ‘cheer leader’ and companion, changing roles and responsibilities, reduced sense of safety and confidence; living with sadness and unfinished business when others may expect you to be just as you were before

 • life stage issues

-for instance parenting and maternity, aging process, ‘empty nest’
+for instance parenting and maternity, aging process, the pain and confusion of ‘empty nest’ along with guilt and an unfamiliar routine

 identity, sexuality and gender issues